 Children with an Education, Health and Care Plan that names the school will be allocated a place before other applicants are considered.
 In this way, the number of places to be offered, as set out below, will be reduced by the number of children with Education, Health and Care Plans that have named the school.

 The school has 320 places available in Year 7.
 In the event of over-subscription, the following admission criteria will be applied in the following order:

-- To those children designated as looked after children or previously looked after children (A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see definition in section 22(1) of the Children Act 1989).
-A previously looked after child is a child who was adopted, or subject to a residence order, or special guardianship order, immediately following having been looked after).’
+1. To those children designated as looked after children or previously looked after children.
+A previously 'looked after child' is a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order91 including those who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).

 In the event of places remaining unfilled, these will be allocated according to criteria 1 – 5